 However, there are times when those reclaimed materials are out of budget, or even just difficult to find.
 Luckily there are ways to make new items look old, and today I’m sharing how you can make metal rust in less than 10 minutes!

 There’s a project we’ve had in mind for our RV, all we needed was some antique horseshoes.
 I can’t tell you how many times I came across rusty horseshoes while we were living in Georgia, but I wasn’t quite ready for my project so I kept telling myself I’d get them later.

-In case you didn’t know, traveling in a RV means you have to be extra careful about how much weight you add to the motorhome, and every little thing adds up.
-Naturally I’m drawn to overly heavy wood and iron.
+In case you didn’t know, traveling in an RV means you have to be extra careful about how much weight you add to the motorhome, and every little thing adds up.
+Naturally, I’m drawn to overly heavy wood and iron.
 Go figure.

 Even something as small as a horseshoe all of a sudden seems to weigh a whole heck of a lot more than I ever realized.
 Anyway, since my mission to find antique horseshoes was a fail I decided it was time to fall back on plan B, buy new horseshoes and make them look old.
 I was able to pick up this 4 pack of horseshoes for $8 at a local tractor supply store.
 There were different kinds so we picked up the ones that are supposedly “lightweight”.

 Update: Video Showing How to Make Metal Rust

 Check out our recent video showing how easy it is to make metal rust:

 I gotta tell ya, making metal rust in fast forward was even more fun than I anticipated.
 Plus you probably have everything you need to try this out right now.
 The only thing we had to buy was salt.
 We had Himalayan salt, which may work, but I wasn’t sure how much I’d use so we just grabbed a big container of table salt for $1.